Your Three Communities Part 3: Your Ambient Fans

 Artists still don’t have a clue how to develop a true brand and they still make bad mistakes on social media.
 Don’t be them.
-Tune up your social media and commit to managing your brand and your narrative.
+Tune up your social media and commit to managing your brand and your narrative like a boss.

 Filter with Tweetdeck